 The tool or workpiece is mounted to the tool output flange (ISO 9409-1) at the tip of the robot.
+All measurements are in millimeters.

-Dimensions and hole pattern of the tool.
+2.2: Dimensions and hole pattern of the tool.
 All measurements are in millimeters.

 Tool flange